 Mail your cheque to the Main Administration Office at 6544 New Dublin Rd, RR 2, Addison, ON K0E 1A0.
 Don’t forget to include the detachable stub from your bill.

-Cash or cheque payments can be brought to either municipal office – 6544 New Dublin Rd or 424 County Road 29.
-Interac payments are accepted at the Main Administration Office on New Dublin Road only and is not available at our satellite location.
+Cash, cheque, or debit card payments can be made at any municipal office – 6544 New Dublin Rd or 424 County Road 29.
 A secure after hours drop slot is available at both locations.

 Payments are accepted at most financial institutions provided you have your bill with you.
 To ensure that your payment will be accepted contact the financial institution directly.